radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 2. The RadiantOne service must trust the client (import the client’s public key certificate into the [RadiantOne client truststore](#client-certificate-truststore), unless the client certificate is signed by a known/trusted certificate authority).

-3. From the Classic Control Panel > Settings Tab > Security section > SSL, make sure either SSL is enabled.
+3. From the Classic Control Panel > Settings Tab > Security section > SSL, make sure SSL is enabled.

 4. From the Classic Control Panel > Settings Tab > Security section > SSL > Mutual Auth.
 Client Certificate drop-down menu, select Required.